bpbond/srdb/README.md

 File						|	Description
 ----------------------------|------------------------------------------------
-calculations				|	Directory of spreadsheets (generally data estimated from figures) corrections-additions.xls	|	Excel workbook for corrections/additions expanded_field_notes.txt	|	More info on some fields and their uses LICENSE | The SRDB uses the MIT license, which is short, simple, and permissive R							|	R check script directory
+calculations				|	Directory of spreadsheets (generally data estimated from figures) expanded_field_notes.txt	|	More info on some fields and their uses LICENSE                     |   The MIT license: short, simple, and permissive R							|	R check script directory
 README.md					|	Generates this README
 srdb-data_fields.txt		|	Metadata for the srdb-data file